 Utilize Cairn’s business connections to enter world-class internships while you study.

 Effective learning happens in a community.
 Participate in interactive learning activities with peers around the globe who have chosen to walk a different path for Christ.

 In addition to the regional accreditation through Middle States Commission on Higher Education (MSCHE), Cairn’s School of Business programs are accredited by the International Accreditation Council for Business Education (IACBE).

-The Business Administration program has been designed with input from our expert faculty in the School of Business, ensuring you graduate with the in-demand skills and knowledge that employers are looking for.
+The Bachelor’s in Business Administration program has been designed with input from our expert faculty in the School of Business, ensuring you graduate with the in-demand skills and knowledge that employers are looking for.
 The program requires 63 credits from the core curriculum courses, 54 credits from business program requirements, and 3 credits from other electives.
-View a sample curriculum sheet for a snapshot of the courses you will take.
+View this sample curriculum for a snapshot of the courses you will take.

 The core curriculum (66 credits) is a collection of courses common to all majors that sharpen students’ intellectual skills, help them critically engage with new ideas, guide them to articulate biblical perspectives on cultural forces, events, and ideas, and compel them to display virtues that are consistent with biblical teaching.
 The list of courses along with the course descriptions are available from this page.